RaymiiOrg/c_ookieclicker/lib/googletest/docs/advanced.md

 ### How to Write Value-Parameterized Tests

-To write value-parameterized tests, first you should define a fixture class.
+To write value-parameterized tests, u0_first you should define a fixture class.
 It must be derived from both `testing::Test` and `testing::WithParamInterface<T>` (the latter is a pure interface), where `T` is the type of your parameter values.
 For convenience, you can just derive the fixture class from